grassrootseconomics/docs.grassecon.org/docs/edu/training.md

-* _Because we want to ensure that no one will hold CICs too long and want the Chama to continue to support projects and the circulation of CIC, we want to appreciate their efforts.
+* _Because we want to ensure that no one will hold CAVs too long and want the Chama to continue to support projects and the circulation of CAV, we want to appreciate their efforts.
 We can do this through a holding tax - similar to a group fee. _
 * _Everyone holding beans at the end of the month must give some beans to the Chama Treasurer. _
 * _Note that in reality this would not exceed 2% a month.
-For this exercise for every 100 CIC (10 beans) (roughly every 6 months) you hold give one to the Chama Treasurer_
+For this exercise for every 100 CAV (10 beans) (roughly every 6 months) you hold give one to the Chama Treasurer_

 Let the Chama Treasurer go around and collect a bean from each player for each 10 beans they are holding (round down).
 Then show the results, as in the tables before.